 Patients with complicated AMI should be evaluated individually.

-and the patient should be treated according to the findings.
-In general, the complications must be
+recording, and the patient should be treated according to the findings.
+In general, the

 If the patient, despite having received relevant treatment, still has persistent symptoms like heart failure, or angina pain, the transport needs to be planned according to the guidelines for the current condition (please see the relevant passage).

 If a patient with recently occurred AMI is residing in a place without treatment facilities, trans-portation by air may become necessary if there are complications that require treatment.
 Such transportation will then only be carried out under the same conditions as applies to the acute air transport of unstable heart patients, as mentioned in the passage: “Immediate air transport of unstable heart patients”.